 ARR = MRR X 12

-ARR is most appropriate for SaaS that primarily sell annual contracts since it’s most predictive of for companies with relatively infrequent logo churn.
+ARR is most appropriate for SaaS that primarily sell annual contracts since it’s most predictive for companies with relatively infrequent logo churn.
 However, it can also be used for businesses with monthly or quarterly contracts, as long as it’s analyzed in conjunction with retention rates to get a full picture of customer behavior.
 ARR can even be used for usage-based businesses, though in that case it’s better called Annualized Run Rate to indicate that there’s no assumption that the revenue will recur.

 Benchmarks: ARR and ARR growth are some of the most important metrics used by VCs.
 As a rule of thumb, investors are seeking: